CoLRev-Environment/colrev/docs/source/foundations/colrev.rst

 2.3 Data structures and data provenance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-creating an extensible ecosystem of file-based interfaces following open data standards implementing a granular data provenance model and a robust identification scheme
+TODO: the following senctence needs improvements Creating an extensible ecosystem of file-based interfaces following open data standards implementing a granular data provenance model and a robust identification scheme.

 The CoLRev framework is based on an opinionated and scientifically grounded selection of data structures, file-paths and operating principles.
-Ideally, constraining the set of possible data formatting and storage options improves workflow efficiency (because tools and researchers share the same philosophy of data) freeing time and mental energy for literature analysis and synthesis.
+Ideally, constraining the set of possible data formatting and storage options improves workflow efficiency (because tools and researchers share the same philosophy of data), freeing time and mental energy for literature analysis and synthesis.

 The main goal of data structuring is to give users a transparent overview of (1) the detailed changes that were made, (2) by whom, and (3) why.
 Examples of transparent changes and a commit report are available in the `changes section <../guides/changes.html>`_.

-To accomplish these goals, CoLRev tracks a status for each record (see the *Shared model for the steps of the review process*).
+To accomplish these goals, CoLRev tracks a status for each record (see the *Shared model for the steps of the review process*):

 - The status is used to determine the current state of the review project
 - It is used by the ReviewManager to determine which operations are valid according to the processing order (e.g., records must be prepared before they are considered for duplicate removal, PDFs have to be acquired before the main inclusion screen)
 - Tracking record status enables incremental duplicate detection (record pairs that have passed deduplication once do not need to be checked again in the next iterations)
 - Strictly adhering to the state machine allows us to rely on a simple data structure (e.g., status="synthesized" implies pdf_prepared, md_prepared, rev_included, rev_prescreen_included - no need to check consistency between different screening decisions)
-- An underlying assumption is that different types of reviews share the same process model (with different parameters) and that the main differences are in the data extraction and analysis stages (e.g., requiring structured or unstructured data formats).
+- An underlying assumption is that different types of reviews share the same process model (with different parameters) and that the main differences are in the data extraction and analysis stages (e.g., requiring structured or unstructured data formats)

-Raw data sources
+Raw data sources:

 - Major reference formats supported (e.g., RIS, BibTeX, Endnote)
-- Transformed to BibTeX by CoLRev to facilitate more efficient processing
+- Transformed to BibTeX by CoLRev to facilitate more efficient processing TODO what is the * doing in the following bulletpoint?
 - Can be immutable (e.g., results extracted from databases) * Exception: fixing incompatibilities with BibTeX Standard
 - Can be in append-mode or even update-mode (e.g., for feeds that regularly query databases or indices like Crossref)